Traffic Ticket Classifications

 What Are The Differences Between A Class 1 and Class 2 Traffic Misdemeanor Offense?

-Class 1 Traffic Misdemeanors – The penalties for this class of misdemeanor include: A fine of a minimum of $300.00 up to a maximum of $1,000.00, a jail sentence of 10 days to 1 year (usually only ordered in cases where there are aggravating factors, such as repeat violations, injury to a person, or reckless indifference to the safety of others), community or useful public service, probation for 12 months or longer, alcohol or drug counseling, restitution, and other penalties or requirements from the court.
+Class 1 Traffic Misdemeanors – The penalties for this class of misdemeanor include: A fine of a minimum of $300.00 up to a maximum of $1,000.00.
+Additionally, a jail sentence of 10 days to 1 year (usually only ordered in cases where there are aggravating factors, such as repeat violations, injury to a person, or reckless indifference to the safety of others).
+Other consequences may include community or useful public service and probation for 12 months or longer.
+A court may require alcohol or drug counseling, restitution, and other penalties and more.
 Upon conviction for a Class 1 Misdemeanor Offense, points are assessed to your driver’s license in accordance with Colorado’s DMV Point System.

-Class 2 Traffic Misdemeanors – The penalties for this class of misdemeanor include: A fine of a minimum of $150.00 up to a maximum of $300.00, a jail sentence of 10 days to 90 days (usually only ordered in cases where there are aggravating factors, such as repeat violations, injury to a person, or reckless indifference to the safety of others), community or useful public service, probation for 12 months or longer, alcohol or drug counseling, restitution, and other penalties or requirements from the court.
+Class 2 Traffic Misdemeanors – The penalties for this class of misdemeanor include: A fine of a minimum of $150.00 up to a maximum of $300.00.
+Additionally, a jail sentence of 10 days to 90 days (usually only ordered in cases where there are aggravating factors, such as repeat violations, injury to a person, or reckless indifference to the safety of others).
+A court may require community or useful public service and probation for 12 months or longer.
+Other consequences may include alcohol or drug counseling, restitution, and other penalties and more.
 Upon conviction for a Class 2 Misdemeanor Offense, points are assessed to your driver’s license in accordance with Colorado’s DMV Point System.

 Misdemeanor (Unclassified) Charges

 Serious traffic charges are classified as Unclassified Misdemeanors.
-This class of charges requires a mandatory court appearance and a conviction may result in a jail sentence, hefty fines and costs, probation for 12 months or more, required drug or alcohol counseling, community or useful public service, restitution, and other penalties and sentence requirements, as provided for in the specific statute for any violations.
+This class of charges requires a mandatory court appearance and a conviction may result in a jail sentence.
+It may also lead to hefty fines and costs, probation for 12 months or more.
+The court may require drug or alcohol counseling, community or useful public service, and restitution.
+Other penalties and sentence requirements may be defined, as provided for in the specific statute for any violations.

 Do not ignore the court date listed on your summons.
-If you fail to appear on your court date, serious consequences may result, including the issuance of an arrest warrant, a requirement that you post a bond to ensure your presence at future court dates, suspension of your driver’s license (regardless of whether you live in-state or out-of-state) until the arrest warrant is resolved, and other actions taken to secure your presence in court.
+If you fail to appear on your court date, serious consequences may result.
+These include the issuance of an arrest warrant and a requirement that you post a bond to ensure your presence at future court dates.
+Other consequences may include suspension of your driver’s license (regardless of whether you live in-state or out-of-state) until the arrest warrant is resolved, and other actions taken to secure your presence in court.

 If you get a conviction for an Unclassified Misdemeanor, points are assessed to your driver’s license in accordance with Colorado’s DMV Point System and your driving privileges may be restrained as provided for in the statute for the violation.